 Vehicle Acquisition and Finance.
 We offer vehicle finance services for some of our customers' purchases of natural gas vehicles.
 We loan to certain qualifying customers a portion of, and on occasion up to 100% of, the purchase price of their natural gas vehicles.
 We may also lease natural gas vehicles to certain of our customers in the future.
-Where appropriate, we apply for and receive state and federal incentives associated with natural gas vehicle purchases and pass these benefits through to our customers.
-We may also secure vehicles to place with customers or pay deposits with respect to such vehicles prior to receiving a firm order from our customers, which we may be required to purchase if our customer fails to purchase the vehicle as anticipated.
+Where appropriate, we apply for and receive state and federal incentives associated with natural gas vehicles price or to receiving a firm order from our customers, which we may be required to purchase if our customer fails to purchase the vehicle as anticipated.
 In addition, we have partnered with GE's Transportation Finance business to make loans and leases, including fair market value leases, available to truck operators to acquire natural gas heavy-duty trucks from OEMs.